MaybeShewill-CV/Easy-Ipm-Client/README.md

 ## Inverse Perspective Map Model
-This repo implement the model supplement in the paper "Adaptive Inverse Perspective Mapping for Lane Map Generation with SLAM".
+This repo implement the model supplement in the paper "Adaptive Inverse Perspective Mapping for Lane Map Generation with SLAM".You may refer this https://ieeexplore.ieee.org/document/7734016 for details.
 Use the camera's motion information to implement an adaptive model for the IPM to accurately transform camera images to bird’s-eye view images.
 The model's schematic diagram are as follows

 `Side view of the IPM model`